Natural Gas Leak Symptoms, Signs and What to Do if You Have One

 Pro tip!
 Hurricanes and other extreme weather events can compromise the safety of your gas lines, so an important hurricane safety tip is to keep an eye (and a nose) out for any leaks during or immediately following a hurricane.
 Also, if you know a hurricane is headed your way, consider turning off the natural gas valve for added safety.

-What to Do If You Have a Natural Gas Leak in Your Home
+What to Do If You Have a Gas Leak in Your Home

 Knowing what to do in a gas leak is as important as being able to recognize the signs and symptoms of a leak.
-If you suspect you’re dealing with a gas leak, take the following steps:
+If you suspect you’re dealing with a gas leak in a house, take the following steps:

 Evacuate the premises.
 Everyone in the home should leave the building immediately and regroup at a pre-chosen safe place.
 This limits your exposure to the gas and puts distance between you and the home in case the gas leak ignites.